-To obtain stable thermodynamic properties, the thermodynamic potential must be a convex function of the work variables.
-Even in the non--equilibrium case, we find that convexity holds under certain conditions.
-Here, we show this in the case of the SB model.
-Because other potentials can be discussed similarly, we limit our discussion here to the case of a non--equilibrium Massieu potential.
+To obtain stable thermodynamic properties, the potential must be a convex function of the work variables.
+Even in the non-equilibrium case, we find that convexity holds under certain conditions.
+Here, we present this in the SB model.
+Because other potentials can be discussed similarly, we have limited our discussion to the case of non-equilibrium Massieu potential.